 Estimate Tracheal Tube Insertion Depth

-The standard depth of insertion for an endotracheal tube is 21-23 cm at the upper incisors for an adult.
+The standard depth of insertion for an endotracheal tube is 21 cm to 23 cm at the upper incisors for an adult.
 Many EMS providers use this exclusively when determining the correct depth of insertion during intubation.

 Anatomical Landmarks for Intubation